PRodriguez19/Intro-to-shell/lessons/01_the_filesystem.md

 To connect to the login node on VACC:

-1. Type in the `ssh` command at the command prompt followed by a space, and then type your username (e.g. pdrodrig) plus the address of the cluster `@vacc-user1.uvm.edu`.
-There is no space between the username and the "@" symbol (see below).
+1. Type in the `ssh` command at the command prompt followed by a space, and then type your username (e.g. uvm net id) plus the address of the cluster `@vacc-user1.uvm.edu`.

 ```bash
 ssh username@vacc-user1.uvm.edu